-As of June 30, 2023, and December 31, 2022, we had \$16.2 million and \$22.1 million in cash and cash equivalents and marketable securities, respectively, and an accumulated deficit of \$51.3 million and \$38.5 million, respectively.
-We had indebtedness of \$0.58 million and \$0.60 million as of June 30, 2023 and December 31, 2022, respectively.
-We believe that our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements.
+As of September 30, 2023 March 31, 2024, and December 31, 2022 December 31, 2023, we had \$12.3 million \$12.7 million and \$22.1 million \$16.8 million in cash and cash equivalents and marketable securities, respectively, and an accumulated deficit of \$56 million \$64.8 million and \$38.5 million \$60.8 million, respectively.
+We had indebtedness of \$0.54 million \$0.5 million and \$0.60 million \$0.6 million as of September 30, 2023 March 31, 2024, and December 31, 2022 December 31, 2023, respectively.
+Our cash and cash equivalents available at September 30, 2023 as of March 31, 2024, are expected to be sufficient to fund our anticipated operating and capital requirements through into the third first quarter of 2024.
+There 2025 and will not be sufficient to finance the Company's operations for one year from the issuance of the financial statements included in this Quarterly Report Form 10-Q. Therefore, we have reported that there is substantial doubt about our ability to continue as a going concern.
+Please refer to the discussion above titled "Going Concern".

 Our ability to continue operations after our current cash resources are exhausted depends on our ability to obtain additional financing or to achieve profitable operations, as to which no assurances can be given.
-Cash requirements may vary materially from those now planned because of changes in direction of our research and development programs, competitive and technical advances, patent developments, regulatory changes or other developments.
+Cash requirements may vary materially from those now planned because of changes in direction of our research and development programs, competitive and technical advances, patent developments, regulatory changes, or other developments.
 If adequate additional funds are not available when required, or if we are unsuccessful in entering into partnership agreements for further development of our pipeline, management may need to curtail our development efforts and planned operations to conserve cash.